-Instant Pot Irish stew has so much flavor from the Guinness, beef, and other simple but delicious ingredients.
+Instant Pot Irish stew has so much flavor from the Guinness, beef, potatoes, carrots and other simple but delicious ingredients.
 It’s loaded with veggies and made in one pot!
-Cooking at high pressure creates tender meat and root vegetables in a tantalizing broth that is fun to serve for St. Patrick’s Day or any other day when you’re craving a hearty stew!
+Cooking at high pressure creates tender meat and root vegetables in a tantalizing broth that is fun to serve for St. Patrick’s Day or any other winter day when you’re craving a hearty stew!

 One of the things I like best about making a hearty beef stew like this is that I pretty much always have the ingredients on hand.
 In this case, all I had to get was stew meat, Guinness, mushrooms, and parsley (which is optional of course).